Top 50 Best James Franco Movies Of All Time

 Average

-"Rise of the Planet of the Apes" is a science fiction action drama that serves as a reboot of the classic "Planet of the Apes" franchise.
-Based on Pierre Boulle's original novel, the film delivers a fresh and gripping interpretation of the iconic story.
+"Rise of the Planet of the Apes" is a captivating science fiction action drama that revitalizes the legendary "Planet of the Apes" franchise.
+Inspired by Pierre Boulle's classic novel, the film offers a dynamic and innovative take on the iconic story.

 9